thediveo/go-plugger/README.md

   tests.

-- from CLI: simply run the `./testall.sh` script; it will build the shared library for the test shared library plugin.
+- from CLI: simply run the `./testall.sh` script; it will build the shared library for the test shared library plugin(s).

 ## Copyright and License

-`plugger` is Copyright 2019 Harald Albrecht, and licensed under the Apache License, Version 2.0.
+`plugger` is Copyright 2019-2021 Harald Albrecht, and licensed under the Apache License, Version 2.0.